ESIPFed/Governance/ESIP Policies and Procedures/4.0 Human Resources/ESIP P&P 4.1 Employee Handbook.md

-Additionally, any manager or supervisor who observes discriminatory conduct must report the conduct to the Executive Director or the Board Chaire so that an investigation can be made and corrective action taken, if appropriate.
+Additionally, any manager or supervisor who observes discriminatory conduct must report the conduct to the Executive Director or the Board Chair so that an investigation can be made and corrective action taken, if appropriate.

 No one will be subject to, and ESIP prohibits, any form of discipline,